cdesteves/tech-challenge/README.md

 ## ECR credentials

-You need to configure your ECR credentials in the following locations:
+Configure your ECR credentials in the following locations:

   - **GitHub Secrets**: so that the pipeline is able to push the new image to the repository.
   - **minikube**: so that the cluster is able to retreive the docker image.